Explore Better in Thailand with Travel Talk

 Chiang Mai is home to hundreds of elaborate Buddhist temples, including the 14th-century Wat Phra Singh and 15th-century Wat Chedi Luang.

 Chiang Rai is an idyllic town famous for its magnificently ornate White and Blue Temples.
 It also has a taste of indigenous culture with the cozy Akha Village.

 Wat Rong Khun, perhaps better known to foreigners as the White Temple, is a privately owned art exhibit in the style of a Buddhist temple in Chiang Rai Province.

 The Blue Temple is immediately recognizable for its brilliant shade of rich sapphire.
 The temple walls, roof, and surrounding statues are all covered in this gorgeous hue.

 The Akha are an ethnic group who live in small villages at heights in the mountains, they made their way from China into Southeast Asia during the early 20th century.

 That might happen to you, too!
-Experience elephants up-close while feeding and bathing them, learning about herbal treatments and making their vitamin balls.
+Experience elephants up-close while feeding and bathing them.
+Learn about herbal treatments and make their vitamin balls.